 We asked the children to tell personal stories related to the neighbourhood, and become “storytelling guides” for relatives and local citizens.

 We took them around the area, and made them stop in interesting places, to tell their stories.
 Then, once in the classroom, we worked together on producing final versions of the place-related stories.

-Below is the Toolkit we produced; and also a film about the project (both in Italian).
+Here is a pdf of the Toolkit we produced; and also a film about the project.
+(Both are in Italian.)